texndo/module-4-javascript-fundamentals-console-finances/README.md

 ## Live Demonstration

-Follow the link to find a functional, final working version of the Financial Analysis Tool [insert link here]
+Follow the link to find a functional, final working version of the Financial Analysis Tool https://texndo.github.io/module-4-javascript-fundamentals-console-finances/

 ## License